Pratik-Prakash-Sannakki/PreMeAMeal/README.md

 **💡 Ever been to Trader Joe’s with a grocery list and left with everything BUT what you needed? 🤦‍♂️** I’ve been there!
 Meal prepping was always a struggle for me, most of the time I don't really know what to cook and the days I do– I’d buy a ton of stuff I didn’t need, forget essential ingredients, and then end up skipping meals because I didn't end up cooking.
 The worst part?
 Ingredients can get really expensive, especially when I end up at Trader Joe’s with a cart full of random items.
 Sound familiar?

-So, I built PrepMeAMeal – an app that does the heavy lifting

-It creates a weekly meal prep plan, 7 dishes a week(Indian, Thai, Italian) with cooking instructions, optimizes my ingredients requirements(swaps out ingredients), gives out a list of what I actually need, and keeps my meals balanced, nutritious, and cost-effective. 🥑🍗🍅✨
+It creates a weekly meal prep plan, 7 dishes a week(Indian, Thai, Italian) with cooking instructions, optimizes my ingredients requirements( efficinet swaping ingredients still keeping dishes tasting the same), gives out a list of what I actually need, and keeps my meals balanced, nutritious, and cost-effective. 🥑🍗🍅✨

-No more impulse buys, no more missing ingredients, no more skipped meals, and no more overspending at the store.
-With PrepMeAMeal, meal prep just got smarter – and more affordable! 🎉

-This project is a modular, multi-agent system designed for intelligent knowledge retrieval and reasoning using LLMs and vector databases.
-Built with LangGraph, LangChain, and Streamlit, the system orchestrates agents and supervisors to collaboratively solve complex tasks with chain-of-thought decomposition, search, and tool usage.

 ---